What is the Online Teaching Institute?

-Offered at various times throughout the summer, the Online Teaching Institute will engage participants in hands-on supported practice aimed at designing key elements of an online or hybrid course.
-For 8 hours distributed across three days in a mostly asynchronous model with a few real-time touchpoints, faculty will move together as a cohort through the Institute’s modules, with many opportunities to share, connect, and receive feedback on their course designs, planned assessments, learning materials, and effective use of available technologies.
+Offered at various times throughout the summer of 2020, the Online Teaching Institute engages participants in hands-on supported practice aimed at designing key elements of an online or hybrid course.
+For 8 hours distributed across four days in a mostly asynchronous model with a few real-time touchpoints, faculty move together as a cohort through the Institute’s modules, with many opportunities to share, connect, and receive feedback on their course designs, planned assessments, learning materials, and effective use of available technologies.

 Who can participate?